Codium-ai/cover-agent/README.md

 ```

 You can use the example projects within this repository to run this code as a test.
+In [usage_examples](docs/usage_examples.md) file we provide more elaborate examples of how to use the Cover Agent.

+#### Python

-Follow the steps in the README.md file located in the `templated_tests/python_fastapi/` directory, then return to the root of the repository and run the following command to add tests to the **python fastapi** example:
+Follow the steps in the README.md file located in the `templated_tests/python_fastapi/` directory to setup an environment, then return to the root of the repository and run the following command to add tests to the **python fastapi** example:
 ```shell
 cover-agent \
   --source-file-path "templated_tests/python_fastapi/app.py" \